 The development of the net asset value determines whether the redemption price is higher or lower than the issue price paid by the investor.
 Shares will be redeemed at the net asset value per share on the relevant Dealing Day.
 Shareholders should note that the net asset value may be adjusted in accordance with the Single Swing Pricing policy set out in the section "Net asset value" above and that any reference to the redemption price of shares is to the net asset value as may be adjusted pursuant to such Single Swing Pricing policy.

-Redemption payments are effected under normal circumstances within three business days after the applicable Dealing Day, provided that, in respect of the sub-fund Global Opportunities Access - Key Multi-Manager
+Redemption payments are effected under normal circumstances within three business days after the applicable Dealing Day ("settlement date") for the following sub-funds: